mar10/nutree/docs/sphinx/ug_graphs.rst

 ::

-    cause → Wood too soft is a cause cause → Lead material too brittle is a cause
+    Wood too soft is a cause
+    Lead material too brittle is a cause

 Execute a SPARQL query::